-This #organizationhack is also a great way to check that you have done all of your copying for the week.
+This organization hack is also a great way to check that you have done all of your copying for the week.
 Another bonus, if you need a substitute teacher during the week, you can tell them exactly where the worksheets are housed on your desk!

 Assessments, trackers, checklists, student goals… all of this can become a little overwhelming and you may find you have bits and pieces all over the place!
 I had two main binders on my desk to ensure nothing went missing!
 I had my assessment trackers in one binder.

-Then, in the other, I had student work samples that I was collecting throughout the term to refer to when it was time for report cards or parent-teacher conferences, or even when it came time to recommend students for extra support services.
+Then, in the other, I had student work samples that I was collecting throughout the marking period to refer to when it was time for report cards or parent-teacher conferences, or even when it came time to recommend students for extra support services.
 Having these binders with everything together made reporting and data meetings so much less stressful!

 Spare Notes and Worksheets

 I found that spare notes and worksheets that had been handed out would often end up in a pile on my desk… somewhere!
 If a student was absent one day and came up to me the next day asking for notes or missed work, I was scrambling through my piles of paperwork trying to find the spares!